 There is a resolution limitation in the Page Set Up user interface of 8000 dpi but the RIP is capable of higher resolutions.
 In order to achieve resolutions between 8001 and 9900 DPI you must enable a page feature in the RIP.
-You can do that with any high resolution RIP dongle.
-For resolutions higher than 9900 you must get a special dongle from Xitron.
+You can do that with any high resolution RIP.
+For resolutions higher than 9900 you must get a special license from Xitron.

 Download a copy of the page feature “Enable Higher Resolutions” .
 It is attached to this article.
 You may also assemble it yourself from Appendix A.